Licenses Recreational Hunting & Fishing

 Apprentice Hunting License

-Hunting license applicants who do not have a hunter education certification may use a one time exemption and apply for an annual Apprentice Hunting License.
+Hunting license applicants who do not have a hunter education certification may apply for an annual Apprentice Hunting License.
 The apprentice hunter must be accompanied by a SC licensed hunter who is not licensed as an apprentice hunter, is at least 21 years of age, has not been convicted of a hunting or hunter education violation or received deferred adjudication of the same, and stays within a distance that enables uninterrupted, unaided, visual and oral communication with the apprentice hunter and provides adequate direction to the apprentice.

 If the holder of an apprentice license obtains a hunter education certification prior to the expiration of his apprentice hunting license, his apprentice hunting license will be used as his statewide hunting license.
 The licensee must have the hunter education certification in his possession while hunting.